Parthyapps/Coroutines_Retrofit_MVVM/README.md

 Coroutines_Recylerview_Retrofit_MVVM

 # Features
-Fetching data from a web API using Retrofit and Kotlin Coroutines.
+1.Fetching data from a web API using Retrofit and Kotlin Coroutines.
-Displaying data in a RecyclerView using View Binding.
+2.Displaying data in a RecyclerView using View Binding.
-Implementing MVVM architecture for separation of concerns.
+3.Implementing MVVM architecture for separation of concerns.

 # Technologies Used
 Android SDK,